ashleynguci/smart-bank-chatbot/README.md

 # .env.production
 NEXT_PUBLIC_API_URL=https://backend-api-xyz.a.run.app
 ```
-Thus, in your development environment (on your local machine), create a `.env` file at the root of the project to store environment variables.
+Thus, in your development environment (on your local machine), create a `/backend/.env` file to store environment variables.
-Inside, define the following variables:
+Inside, define the following:
 ```
 GEMINI_API_KEY=<YOUR API KEY>
 TAVILY_API_KEY=<YOUR API KEY>
 ```
+For now, they only have API keys, but will likely include URL addresses later as well.
 (Potentially, use a --env-vars-file flag later on [Google Cloud - Use environment variables](https://cloud.google.com/workflows/docs/use-environment-variables))

 ### Installation